...and That's What I Did This Weekend.

 "I never do this, I'm from Michigan, but could you draw a skitty sk...shitty sketch of my best friend and I at the bar there, like a Hemingway feel, you know...a well-lit room..."

 I was stationed between the bar and the side-door at Palette 22 as an Artist-in-Residence.
 Heavy humid air bustled in with every turn of the revolving door.
-Outside, two young women with elaborately-braided hair nestled together as they perused the menu taped to the window above my table.
+Outside, two young women with elaborately-braided hair nestled together, perusing the menu taped to the window above my table.
 The young man was in front of me, unsure whether he'd made his request clear.
+He shuffled from side to side.

-"I hate Hemingway," I grinned.
+"I hate Hemingway," I responded, grinning.
 "Also I dislike Kalamazoo very much."

 "Oh, I don't like Hemingway, either," the guy was saying.
 "Just well...A Well-Lit Room...are you from Michigan, too?"